 This works much like a mortgage, you commit to making monthly payment for thirty years or more with the knowledge that if you need to stop paying for any reason, you lose the asset.

 Also, do to the high internal cost structure of whole life insurance it is not possible to purchase the proper amount of death benefit needed to replace SGLI and the SBP.

 There Are Alternatives to the Status Quo of Veterans Life Insurance

 Our solution offers both more equity growth and more liquidity that you can access while you're still alive.
 It offers a safeguard against negative market returns, and allows its owner to both comfortably fund their retirement and still be able to leave a legacy behind them when they die.

-The costs are significantly lower than VGLI, and the ROI is significantly higher than on a term insurance or whole life policy.
+Using our Military Pension Protection System the costs are significantly lower than VGLI, and the ROI is significantly higher than on a term insurance or whole life policy.
 Veterans no longer have to rely on the Survivor Benefit Plan and VA disability, or VGLI, or any of the other outdated status quo financial planning for military retirement vehicles.

 Although SGLI, VGLI and SBP are important, they may not be enough to protect your military pension.
 That's why it's important to consult with a life insurance agent who specializes in helping veterans like you get the coverage you need.
 At US VetWealth, we understand the unique needs of our service members and their families, and we're here to help you find the best life insurance policy for your needs.
 Schedule a free consultation today and let us help you protect your hard-earned retirement savings.